Skip to main content

 The operator declares only intent; everything else is derived.

-• North-star member shape — each rendered config declares its own site completely with profiles.cloudCaptures, spec.values, targetFrom, and subnetRefFrom; remote sites are identity-only peer entries.
-Like BGP, a node needs to know the peers, not their provider NIC/subnet implementation details.
+• North-star member shape — each rendered config declares its own site completely with profiles.cloudCaptures, spec.values, targetFrom, and subnetRefFrom; it does not repeat remote member entries or their provider NIC/subnet implementation details.

 • SAMTransportProfile — derives the per-peer TunnelInterface, endpoint /32 IPv4Route, and BGPPeer resources from a shared topology and inner prefix.